Skip to content

 In addition to the normal properties, typedef also supports:

-1. inner - Returns the type this is based on.
+1. inner - Returns the type this is based on as a typeid.

 2. parentof - If this is an inline typedef, return the same as inner.